-One of the main attractions of the Lunugamvehera national park is the reservoir which spread over 3283 hectares.
-This reservoir came to being under the Lunugamvehera development project and 600 families in the village using it as their main source of income through fishing.
+One of the main attractions of the Lunugamvehera national park is the reservoir which is spread over 3283 hectares.
+This reservoir came to being under the Lunugamvehera development project and 600 families in the village used it as their main source of income through fishing.

 FLORA OF LUNUGAMVEHERA

 The reserve was established in order to protect the wildlife, as well as biodiversity in the region.
 Lunugamvehera is a national park with very high biodiversity, which contains trees, belongs to different forest types in Sri Lanka such as dry zone forest, rainforests arid zone vegetation, shrubs, and grassland etc. Weera, Kone, Palu, Hik, Kunumallawa, Kirikone, Ulkenda, Kappetiy and Coffee plants are commonly seen in the park.

 Sixty-two different species of trees are recorded in the National park while the number of animal species recorded is 42.
 The elephant is the most common animal in the National park numbering 100 to 150 Elephants.

 The elephant corridor which is located between Udawalawa and Lunugamvehera national park enables the animals to migrate from one national park to the other; widening the habitat of animals.
 Other than the elephants one can see animal such as Leopards, bears, monkeys, crocodiles, deer, sambar, and different species of birds.